 Launched in 2018 by Susanna Beaumont, Design Exhibition Scotland has presented two showcases of design to a wide public audience – DES 2018 and DES 2019 along with DES Debates at Lyon & Turnbull in Edinburgh.
 In April 2020, Design Exhibition Scotland launched DES, a new online journal & a series of Studio Visits via Zoom.

 DES works closely with designers to support ambition, commissioning new work and drawing attention to exceptional craft and innovation.
 Last year we commissioned artist Tania Kovats and collaborators Laura Aldridge and James Rigler to design drinking fountains for the contemporary age.
-For DES 2018 Andrew Miller designed Terrace, brilliant site-specific sculptural seating and Rachel Adams created Elevation, a vast tie-dyed linen wall hanging.
+In 2018 we commissioned Andrew Miller to design Terrace, a brilliant sculptural piece of seating and Rachel Adams to create Elevation, a vast tie-dyed linen wall hanging.